AKJUS/ccat/readme.md

 ## How to use

 - **ccat** -o:7546 -a:10 -c:bold tst.txt
+- .
-- Param **-o:** nnnnnn : Offset of file which should printed out
+- Param **-o:** Offset of file which should printed out
-- Param **-a:** nnnnnn : How many chars before and after should printed out too
+- Param **-a:** How many chars before and after should printed out too
-- Param **-c:** color  : Color to mark char at offset, bold, red, gree or blue
+- Param **-c:** Color to mark char at offset, bold, red, gree or blue
+- .
-- Param PathToFile: Path to file you want printed out
+- FilePath: Path to file you want printed out